 Step 4.
 Specify Backup Repository Settings

-At the Backup Repository step of the wizard, define the primary backup repository where the file share backup job must store backup files, and settings for moving files and folders to this repository.
-To learn what storage types you can assign the role of the backup repository to, see NAS Backup Support.
+At the Backup Repository step of the wizard, define the primary backup repository where the file backup job must store backup files, and settings for moving files and folders to this repository.
+To learn what storage types you can assign the role of the backup repository to, see Storage Repositories in the Backup Infrastructure for Unstructured Data Backup section.

 - From the Backup repository drop-down list, select a repository where backup files must be stored.
 When you select a backup repository, Veeam Backup & Replication automatically checks the amount of free space left.
 Make sure that you have enough free space to store backups.